mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 ## 5 SPU
 The sound processing unit has 3 melodic chanels and one sfx chanel.
+- Melodic chanels: SPU can use 16 waveforms for music in these chanels.
 It can only modify volume and pitch.
-There are 4Kb for 16 melodic samples and 2Kb for 8 SFX sounds.
+- SFX chanel: SPU can access other 8 waveforms to play them in this chanel.
+It can only modify volume and pitch.
 Each sample must be an 8 bit PCM with 256 samples each.
 There are generic samples preloaded, but you can create new ones and share them using plutonium disks.

 ## 6 MEDIA